sebastianfis/Edge-TPU-object-detecion-and-tracking/README.md

 # Edge TPU detection and tracking web server

-This repo contains an adaption of the object detection code from the google coral camera eamples ([original repo](https://github.com/google-coral/examples-camera.git)).
+This repo contains an adaption of the object detection code from the google coral camera examples ([original repo](https://github.com/google-coral/examples-camera.git)).
 The following changes have been made:
 * included code to stream the decection result via open-cv and flask